Litherland High School: Corporal punishment scandal

-The school made news headlines in 1981 with accusations of excessive corporal punishment, with reports of over 1,800 slipperings occurring over the preceding four terms up to February 1981.
-Then Member of Parliament for Bootle, Allan Roberts, suggested that in the school, "violence, institutionalised in the way that it is, seems to be the norm rather than the exception".
-One teacher, Alan Corkish, made public the school's punishment book and was summonsed to a disciplinary hearing, which instigated rioting and protests by students.
-In a televised interview with the BBC's The Oxford Road Show, Alan Corkish explained his reasons for whistleblowing, stating that the school would use corporal punishment for trivial offenses "as the first resort, in almost every instance".
-Corkish suggested that many staff at the school were unaware of the rate of punishments at the school and suggested he knew only of four colleagues who opposed such punishments.
-Despite around 200 students staging a walkout in support of Corkish making the excessive punishments publicly known, he was subsequently sacked from his post several months later and his appeal to Sefton Council failed after a 5 hour meeting, following which he was reported to be considering taking his case to the High Court.
-Corkish appealed his dismissal and ultimately won his case at the Court of Appeal, with a ruling that Sefton Council "had followed the wrong procedures in dismissing Mr Alan Corkish".
-Corkish, who was being supported by the National Union of Teachers, was awarded his legal costs for appealing and said that he could not "wait to get back into teaching" and was open to the idea of returning to Litherland High School, although accepting that it was not "the best thing for everyone".
+The school gained national attention in 1981 due to allegations of excessive corporal punishment, with over 1,800 instances of slippering reported in the four terms leading up to February of that year.
+Allan Roberts, then Member of Parliament for Bootle, remarked that in the school, "violence, institutionalised in the way that it is, seems to be the norm rather than the exception".

+The controversy began when teacher Alan Corkish publicly disclosed the school's punishment record, leading to his summons for a disciplinary hearing, which instigated protests by students in his support.
+In a televised BBC interview with The Oxford Road Show, Corkish justified his whistleblowing, revealing that corporal punishment was frequently used for minor infractions, often as a first response.
+He noted that many staff members were unaware of the extent of these punishments, with only a few colleagues opposing the practice.
+Despite a 200-strong student walkout in support of Corkish in which the police were called, he was dismissed several months later without payment during his suspension period.
+His appeal to Sefton Council was unsuccessful, prompting him to consider taking his case to the High Court.
+Ultimately, Corkish won his case at the Court of Appeal, with a ruling that Sefton Council had mishandled his dismissal.
+Supported by the National Union of Teachers, Corkish was awarded legal costs and expressed his eagerness to return to teaching elsewhere.
+Corkish was subsequently again dismissed due to claims of misconduct and an appeal against the decision failed in November 1983.

-The headteacher, Mr Eric Colley, drew up plans in April 1981 to reinstate the cane in an attempt to reduce the amount of physical punishments.
-By July, four teachers had been suspended and the school, then referred to as the "slipper school" by the Liverpool Echo, was being promised a cash injection of £100,000 to help recover from the scandal.
-Education chiefs suggested that money would be spent on redecoration and modernisation to help give the school's image an "uplift" for the following academic year.
-It was reported that a new headteacher, Gerald Banks, would take over the 1,000-pupil school in October 1981 following its unfavourable record on corporal punishment.
+In response to the scandal, headteacher Eric Colley, who had originally introduced the slipper to replace the cane, proposed reinstating the cane in April 1981 to curb the use of slippering.
+By July, four teachers had been suspended.
+The school, labelled the "slipper school" by the Liverpool Echo, was promised a £100,000 cash injection to help it recover, with educational authorities indicating expenditure on redecoration and modernisation to improve the school's image.
+The cost was ultimately over £350,000, attributed to the speed of improvements demanded by local councillors.
+The local education authority reported that other services may have been impacted to finance the work.

+In October 1981, a new headteacher, Gerald Banks, was appointed to lead the 1,000-pupil school, to start in January 1982.
+He was previously the headteacher of Bridgefield Comprehensive School in Halewood and although supported corporal punishment, said he hoped it would not be required.